 This is Johann Ambrosius Bach.
-Father of all cildren of the Bach family on this page of the website.
+Father of all children of the Bach family on this page of the website.
 Plus grandfather of all children of Johann Sebastian Bach.
 He already was a musician in the fourth generation of this huge family of musicians.
-And that is to say, that his father performed music, his grandfather and even his great-grandfather.
+And that is to say, that his father performed music, his grandfather, and even his great-grandfather.

 So, from the very beginning: What please is "Frauenplan"?
 The answer?
 It's just a little strange name for a street, even for Germans.
 However, more precisely it's a term for a place.
 The Frauenplan is a huge place in Eisenach.
 Today it's a parking lot, directly – really directly – in front of the Bachhaus (Bach House) and the brand new Bach Museum and the second famous Bach memorial in the world.

-In Eisenach there is a special music pedagogue for children and he guarantees, that you learn everything about the Bachs in Eisenach (... that is to say not about Johann Sebastian Bach and his children, but about Johann Sebastian's parents (... both are not born in Eisenach, but at different places).
-Sure you will learn much about the children of Johann Sebastian Bach (... none of them is born in Eisenach, but in other Bach cities).
-And may be you are soon one of these few folks – with your parents – who know, that know in your school (... not your parents), that Johann Sebastian Bach wasn't born in the Bach House (Bachhaus).
+In Eisenach, there is a special music pedagogue for children and he guarantees, that you learn everything about the Bachs in Eisenach (... that is to say not about Johann Sebastian Bach and his children, but about Johann Sebastian's parents (... both are not born in Eisenach, but at different places).
+Sure you will learn much about the children of Johann Sebastian Bach (... none of them is born in Eisenach but in other Bach cities).
+And maybe you are soon one of these few folks – with your parents – who know, that knowledge in your school (... not your parents), that Johann Sebastian Bach wasn't born in the Bach House (Bachhaus).
 He is born a few steps closer to the old city of Eisenach.
 He did live in the Bach House.
 For exactly 10 years.
 After that time, he moved in with his oldest brother in Ohrdruf together with the younger brother of the Ohrdruf brother*.
-Why, is what you can read in one of the Bach short biographies.
+Why is what you can read in one of the Bach short biographies.
 Or in the FAQ chapter.

 * Isn't that written really confusing?
 So: There were three brothers, all sons of Johann Ambrosius Bach, Johann Sebastian's dad.
 The oldest already had left "the nest" and worked in Ohrdruf.
 The two younger brothers first lived together with their parents in the Bachhaus in Eisenach, later only with their father.
 However, not much later, after first their uncle and next their father had died, the two younger Bach brothers moved in with the oldest Bach brother to Ohrdruf.
 Better?
 Nice.

-If there is time left after your visit of the Bachhaus, you might want to walk the short way to the town palace, where Johann Ambrosius had played with the town pipers.
-If you are exploring this, than it's really exciting, to check, where they have walked around some 333 years earlier, where they went shopping and visited friends and celebrated festivities.
-On these festivities Daddy Johann Ambrosius has made music – he played on instruments – and the miniature Bach, that is to say Johann Sebastian Bach sang.
+If there is time left after your visit to the Bachhaus, you might want to walk the short way to the town palace, where Johann Ambrosius had played with the town pipers.
+If you are exploring this, then it's really exciting, to check, where they have walked around some 333 years earlier, where they went shopping and visited friends and celebrated festivities.
+On these festivities Daddy Johann Ambrosius has made music – he played on instruments – and the miniature Bach, that is to say, Johann Sebastian Bach sang.
 That performance upgraded the family income much.
-If you turn around – if you are standing right in front of the town palace – than you see the cool St. George Church (Georgenkirche).
-Just enter this place and look around a little, because there is another memorial to honor Johann Sebastian Bach, however it's a really blackly one.
-In just a few feet distance you will find the font, were Bach was baptised some 333 years ago.
+If you turn around – if you are standing right in front of the town palace – then you see the cool St. George Church (Georgenkirche).
+Just enter this place and look around a little, because there is another memorial to honor Johann Sebastian Bach, however, it's a really blackly one.
+In just a few feet distance you will find the font, where Bach was baptized some 333 years ago.
 If you are able to accomplish a few feet more, than you finally stand right in front of the school, in which Johann Sebastian Bach every once in a while skipped education.
-Some think, he just made a hooky, however one Bach biographer said, that just wasn't the case.
+Some think, he just made a hooky, however, one Bach biographer said, that just wasn't the case.
 Because Johann Ambrosius needed his son to perform music, making money was a lot more important than to attend school.